- pain that may feel like a dull ache

 Researchers found that people with RA showed decreased pain after exercise.
 The results were not significant for people with fibromyalgia.

 Sleep disturbances and fatigue

 A preliminary study found that women with fibromyalgia reported greater daytime sleepiness and fatigue than women with RA.
 However, the Multiple Sleep Latency Test (MSLT) showed that women with fibromyalgia had less objective daytime sleepiness compared to women with RA.

-A follow-up study found that reduced sleep affected women with fibromyalgia more than women with RA.
-They felt more daytime sleepiness and needed a longer recovery time.
+Another study, published in Journal of Psychosomatic Research, found that reduced sleep affected women with fibromyalgia more than women with RA.
+Women with fibromyalgia reported feeling more daytime sleepiness and needed a longer recovery time.

 Depression and anxiety

 A 2007 study found that these feelings were not statistically different between people with RA and fibromyalgia.

 Distinct symptoms of RA

-With RA, your symptoms will flare up, or come and go, periodically.
+With RA, symptoms often flare up, or come and go, periodically.
 Common RA symptoms include: